Safe Water & Sanitation Solutions

 Laying the groundwork for change on a global and local level through research and evidence, theory and experience, our deeply expert advocates bring local world leaders and everyday individuals together to make strides on the ground that turn into lasting transformation.

 Ongoing research and development of new solutions: New Ventures Fund

 Exploring every angle on the water crisis and building, testing, and iterating on approaches that make the most of the resources we have while giving back the most to the people we serve.

 When you connect the right local partners and participants with the right expertise and resources, the results are solutions that work.
 We work directly with in-country partner organizations that are immersed in their communities and have a vested interest in helping them thrive.

 - Carefully screened for quality by Water.org

-- Locally-based partners are better positioned to understand and navigate social, political, and economic issues impacting projects.
+- Best positioned to understand and navigate social, political, and economic issues at the local level

 "We find that Water.org is open to new ideas and experimentation.
 They are quick to respond and very quick to answer.
 All of the staff members are committed to the water development and sanitation process.
 [Water.org] believes that this work is important and good for the people.
 They have commitment as well as empathy.
 This attitude is quite reassuring to us.
 We are not left wondering whether they see an idea the same way . . .
 We know we are sailing together." - Nanda Vardhan, Society for Integrated Development in Urban and Rural Areas (SIDUR)